Accepting new patients (614) 430-8022 7965 N High St, Suite 205

 Coordination at Optimed Immunology

-Treatment with Firazyr is initiated and monitored by Dr. McNeil.
+Treatment with Firazyr (Icatibant) is initiated and monitored by Dr. McNeil.
 Prior authorizations are handled in-house — patients are not asked to navigate insurance approvals on their own.
 This is a subcutaneous self-administered medication.
 After prior authorization, the prescription is sent to a specialty pharmacy that ships the medication directly to the patient.
 A manufacturer-sponsored nurse or office-based training visit is typically arranged for the first dose so patients are confident with self-administration before continuing at home.

 Important safety note: This page is not a substitute for the FDA prescribing information.
 Risks, contraindications, drug interactions, and required monitoring vary by patient.
 The official manufacturer website (https://www.firazyr.com) provides the most current full prescribing and safety information.
-Treatment decisions and monitoring are individualized — please discuss with Dr. McNeil whether Firazyr is appropriate for your situation.
+Treatment decisions and monitoring are individualized — please discuss with Dr. McNeil whether Firazyr (Icatibant) is appropriate for your situation.

 Medically reviewed